↑

 Step 3: While the chicken is cooking, get your burger buns and toppings ready.
 Lightly toast the buns, and grab the mayonnaise, lettuce and sundried tomatoes.

-How to assemble the burgers
+Assembling the burgers

 Maybe it’s just me, but sometimes I’m not sure which order to add things on a burger!
 There are no strict rules, but this is how I assemble my crispy chicken burgers:

 1. Spread both sides of the toasted buns with mayonnaise.
+Lay a few avocado slices on top.

 3. Top the chicken with a pile of fresh lettuce/other salad greens.